Lake Turnover

 Seasonal lake mixing

 Twice a year, unseen forces churn water from the depths of our deeper lakes and deliver oxygen and nutrients essential to aquatic life.
-This temperature-driven process of lake “turnover” allows aquatic life to inhabit the entirety of the lake as oxygen becomes more available.
-Without this natural process, our lakes would not be the vibrant and dynamic ecosystems we see today.
+This temperature-driven process of lake “turnover” allows aquatic life to inhabit the entirety of deeper lakes during those times as oxygen becomes available at depth.
+Without this natural process, many deeper and more fertile lakes (like lakes Mendota and Monona) would experience year-long dead zones that would be inhospitable to most aquatic life.

 “I think of turnover as the lake taking a deep breath as everything is mixed.
 It’s like a fresh start every spring and fall.”